MWolok/MyBookSchelfFrontEnd/README.md

 2.Using the Application
 -Register for an account or log in if you already have one.

 -Add books to your virtual shelf.

 -Remove books from your shelf as needed.

-Your Shelf aims to simplify your book management and reading planning.
+-Your Shelf aims to simplify your book management and reading planning.